Avalara/candidate-project-ui/README.md

 # candidate-screener-ui
-Project for UI Engineering candidates
+Screener project for UI Engineering candidates
 ## Coding project
 Candidate is being asked to create a free API account here and build some basic UI